maplibre/maplibre-navigation-android/README.md

   :dependencies [[com.github.maplibre/maplibre-navigation-android "2.0.0"]]
 ```

-Optional (you can also leave it as an empty String):
-To run the [sample code](#sample-code) on a device or emulator, include your [developer access token](https://www.mapbox.com/help/define-access-token/) in `developer-config.xml` found in the project.
+To run the [sample code](#sample-code) on a device or emulator, include your [Mapbox access token](https://www.mapbox.com/help/define-access-token/) and map tile provider URL in `developer-config.xml` found in the project.

 # Getting Help